DevExpress/OBSOLETE_EF-Core-Security/EFCoreSecurityDemos/EFCoreSecurityConsoleDemo/README.md

             }
         }

-- Add some security rules in security roles:
+- Add several security rules to the security role:

         // "Address" member of contacts "Ezra" will be denied roleForUser.AddMemberPermission<EFCoreDemoDbContext, Contact>(SecurityOperation.Read, OperationState.Deny, "Address",